Generalization Performance of Empirical Risk Minimization on Over-parameterized Deep ReLU Nets: Numerical Examples

 For these purposes, we adopt fully connected ReLU neural networks with $L$ hidden layers and $k$ neurons paved on each layer.
 In all simulations, we set $L\in \{1, 2, 4\}$ and $k\in\{1,\dots,2000\}.$ We use the well known Adam optimization algorithm on deep ReLU nets with step-size being constantly $0.001$ and initialization being the default PyTorch values.
 Without especial declaration, the training is stopped after $50,000$ iterations.

+we report our results on two real-world data numerical simulations on two datasets.
+The first one is a Wine Quality dataset from UCI database.
+The Wine Quality dataset is related to red and white variants of the Portuguese ``Vinho Verde'' wine with $1599$ red and $4898$ white examples.
+We select white wine for experiments.
+There are $12$ attributes in the data set: fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, aulphates, alcohol and quality (score between $0$ and $10$).
+Therefore, it can be viewed as a regression task on input data of $11$ dimension.
+Regarding the preferences, each sample was evaluated by a minimum of three sensory assessors (using blind tastes), which graded the wine in a scale ranging from $0$ (very bad) to $10$ (excellent).
+We sample $2/3$ data points as our training set and $1/3$ for testing.

+{The second dataset is MNIST.
+MNIST dataset is widely used in classification tasks.
+Here we follow \cite{Liang2020} to create a regression task using MNIST.
+MNIST inlcudes 70000 samples in total.
+Each sample includes a 28*28 dimensional feature and a target representing a digit ranging from 0 to 9.
+We randomly pick 291 samples with targeting digits equaling to 0 or 1, and separate 221 samples for training and 70 for testing.
+We label digit 0 as -1 and digit 1 as 1.
+Then we get a dataset with a $28\times28=784$ dimensional feature and a label -1 or 1.
+The regression task is then built. }

-{\bf Simulation 1.} In this simulation, we study the relation between the RMSE (rooted mean squared error) of test error and widths of deep ReLU nets with $L=1,2,4$.
-Since we are concerned with the existence of perfect global minima, our results are recorded via a single trial.
-The numerical results are reported in Figure \ref{fig_1}.
+{\bf Simulation 1.} In this simulation, we study the relation between the RMSE (rooted mean squared error) of test error and widths of deep ReLU nets with $L=1,2,4$. {Our results are recorded via 5 independent single trials.
+The solid line is the mean value from these trials, and the shaded part indicates the deviation.} The numerical results are reported in Figure \ref{fig_1}.